Pub-Sub Pattern

 Core Components

-- Topic (Exchange): The “Post Office” that decides where to route the message.
+- Topic (Exchange): The logical channel where the event is sent.

 - Fanout: The broker copies the message to ALL subscribers.